 Beach Tote

-You’ll definitely need a tote when off to the beach.
-When forced, I can always use my daypack but prefer to have a large beach tote with lots of pockets to store my towel, phone and/or camera, sunglasses, snacks, and sunscreen.
-I use a lightweight one that doesn’t take up much space or weight in my suitcase.
+A tote is very handy when going to the beach.
+If I don’t have room in my suitcase, I can always just use my daypack, but I prefer to have a large beach tote with lots of pockets to store my towel, phone, and/or camera, sunglasses, snacks, and sunscreen.

 Travel Towel